geonaut/Vagrant-VM-puphpet-zf2-14.04/README.md

 * geonaut/Housekeeping_&_Extras.sh - run manually
 * geonaut/test-sites.sh - run manually

-This should deliver a fresh copy of the Zend Skeleton App and a fresh copy of a Foundation 5 template

 ## Accessing / editing the test sites

+This VM should deliver a fresh copy of the Zend Skeleton App and a fresh copy of a Foundation 5 template

 * Edit your local hosts file (not on the VM), adding:
 ```